TomAuger/kestrel/README.md

 ## Documentation

-Currently there's a fair bit of inline docs.
+Currently there's a fair bit of inline docs, so please look at the classes (in `src/com/zeitguys/framework`).
 Working on an ASDoc and some GitHub/Wiki pages eventually.